Andy Ogles: Political positions

 Media sources have characterized Ogles's political views as conservative or far-right.

 Ogles opposes abortion and same-sex marriage.
 In a 2022 interview, he downplayed the need for exceptions in an abortion bill, calling them "red herrings".
 In June 2022, after the repeal of Roe v.
 Wade, Ogles said, "The next thing we have to do is go after gay marriage."

 Ogles has called for the impeachment of President Joe Biden and Vice President Kamala Harris, and for treason charges to be brought against Secretary of Homeland Security Alejandro Mayorkas.
 He has called for the United States Department of Education to be defunded.

 Ogles denies the legitimacy of the 2020 United States presidential election.

-Ogles supports school choice, term limits, deregulating health care, and lower taxes.
+Ogles supports school choice, deregulating health care, and lower taxes.
 He opposes earmarks.

+In July 2022, Ogles signed a pledge for an amendment to term limit representatives.

+In November 2023, Ogles voiced climate change denial during a House debate, saying "I just went trick or treating with my kids and it was like, you know, the low that evening was 29 degrees, so temperatures change, alright?
+Temperatures have been changing for the millennia."

+In January 2025, Ogles proposed to amend the Twenty-second Amendment to the United States Constitution to allow American presidents who have two non-consecutive presidency terms to seek a third term as president.
+This would allow Donald Trump to seek a third term, but not presidents with consecutive presidency terms such as Barack Obama, George W. Bush, and Bill Clinton.
+Ogles' rationale was that Trump "has proven himself to be the only figure in modern history capable of reversing our nation's decay", so it was "imperative that we provide President Trump with every resource necessary […] we, as legislators and as states, must do everything in our power to support him."

 Personal life

-Ogles lives on a farm in Culleoka, Tennessee with his wife, Monica, and their three children.
+Ogles lives on a farm in Culleoka, Tennessee, with his wife, Monica, and their three children.
+When Ogles visits Washington D.C., he has been observed as staying at a townhouse operated by Steve Berger, an archconservative evangelical pastor.

+His cousin Brandon Ogles is a former member of the Tennessee House of Representatives.

+Ogles faced criticism when nearly $25,000 in donations received via GoFundMe to finance a child burial garden in his stillborn child's memory appeared to have gone unspent.